Princess Margaret Rose Cave

 The Princess Margaret Rose Cave is a limestone cave located in Lower Glenelg National Park in Victoria, Australia.
 The cave features actively growing stalactites, stalagmites and helictites.

 The cave was formed in poorly consolidated Tertiary limestone laid down in a shallow sea in the Oligocene and early Miocene geological epochs, between about 35 and 15 million years ago.

-Princess Margaret Rose Cave in South Western Victoria, is about 2 km from South Australian border and is also accessible by boat along the Glenelg River about 11 miles upstream from the small seaside settlement of Nelson.
+Princess Margaret Rose Cave in South Western Victoria, is about 2 km from South Australian border and is also accessible by boat along the Glenelg River about 17 km upstream from the small seaside settlement of Nelson.

 It is said to be the most decorated cave per square metre anywhere in Australia.

 The cave was "discovered" on 7 September 1936 by Mr Keith McEachern, an adjoining property owner, who held a grazing licence over the State Forest, together with local rabbit trapper Mr Jack “Bunny” Hutchesson and his two sons Allan and Bernard.

 Keith was then lowered on ropes down the 50-foot vertical shaft into the cave and conducted an initial search using candles and an old hurricane lantern.

 Keith and Bunny subsequently obtained a forest produce licence to remove bat guano from the cave to sell as fertiliser.

 Later in 1939, they sought another long term lease from the Forests Commission to develop the cave as a tourist attraction.

 With the assistance of a retired gold miner from Western Australia, Charles Hirth, they excavated fissures in the soft rock to link the caverns together, and drove a 45-degree shaft provide better public access.

 Meanwhile in 1939, Bunny’s daughter Nancy Hutchesson, wrote to Buckingham Palace seeking permission to name the cave after Princess Margaret Rose, the future Queen Elizabeth’s younger sister.

 The cave is not large when compared to Buchan caves in eastern Victoria, as it extends only 500 feet from the entrance.
 At its deepest point the floor of the cave is approximately 50 feet below the surface.The cave was opened to the public on 4 January 1941, with 40 electric lights lit from a 32-volt generator driven by a noisy motorcycle engine.

 It took until 1944 before the last tunnel was completed which allowed the public to travel through the whole cave system.

 Bunny Hutchesson and his family then operated the cave and conducted tours until he retired in 1970.

 The Forests Commission began developing the cave surrounds in 1968 when 45 acres was declared a Scenic Reserve.
 The Commission took control on 1 September 1970 using casual guides.

 Improvements included reconstructing the old access road, a new residence for the warden, camping ground upgrades, toilet blocks and picnic facilities, a new visitor centre as well as a more reliable 240V mains power supply.

 Bob Allen was the District Forester at Rennick at the time, and responsible for the transition.
 Frank Buchanan was appointed as permanent Cave Warden in 1972 and Russell Hall succeeded him in 1974.